Lab-Brat/labbrat.net/content/blog/gsoc2023/week5.md

 to both Python and Bash code to create simpler log output (reduce number of if/else statements), and secondly there were some motivation issues.

-It was a bit hard to focus on the parser, because a much better approach is to add machine readable output from Portage instead of parsing log.
+Secondly, there were some motivation issues.
+It was a bit hard to focus on the parser, because a much better approach is to add machine readable output from Portage instead of parsing logs.
 I talked to my mentor about it and we decided to continue working on the parser, mainly because modifying Portage in any significant way take waay too much time.

 ### Plans for Week 6